Black-capped Chickadee

 When to See Them in Colorado

 Year-round.
-The Black-capped Chickadee is a permanent resident along the Front Range and one of Colorado's most reliable backyard visitors.
-You can spot them at your feeders in every season — from the depths of a Denver winter to the peak of summer heat.
+The Black-capped Chickadee is a permanent resident in Colorado and one of the most reliable backyard visitors.
+You can spot them at your feeders in every season.
 Their population tends to peak in late fall and winter when resident birds flock together and become even more feeder-dependent.

 Birding tip: Morning hours — especially the first two hours after sunrise — are when resident species like the Black-capped Chickadee are most active and vocal.
 Set up your feeders in a spot with good sightlines from a window and you'll rarely miss them.